caitlynbakery/Andrea_Notes/advanced_classes.md

 ## abstract classes

-Abstract classes are classes that can be implemented by subclasses.
+Abstract classes are classes that are classes that cannot be instantiated.
+They are implemented by subclasses.
 The abstract class is very powerful because it separates the code interface and implementation.
 What this means is that when we can call a method `printArea()`, we don't have to